lemon65/Crypto/README.md

 ## Help:
   * If you need help you can email me @ lemon65.twitch@gmail.com, or talk with me on our discord [https://discord.gg/GPuthMD]. user name is lemon65.

-## Notes:
-  * This Program is only used to Encrypt/Decrypt Text.

 ## Copyright: